comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% enddocs %}

+{% docs column__basket_deviation_origin_source_name %}

+The name of the origin as it is in the CMS database.
+* `Normal`: Customer, Customer Service or Sales
+* `Recommendations`: Mealselector
+* `Onesub - Recommendations`: Preselector
+* `No Deviation`: When there has been no deviation, e.i. missing origin

+{% enddocs %}

 {% docs column__basket_deviation_origin_name %}

-The name of the origin.
+A more user friendly name of the origin of the deviation.
 * `Normal`: Customer, Customer Service or Sales
-* `Recommendations`: Meal selector
-* `Onesub - Recommendations`: Pre selector
+* `Mealselector`: Mealselector
+* `Preselector`: Preselector
+* `No Deviation`: When there has been no deviation from the preset basket of the customer.
+I.e., there exist no rows for the basket in the deviation tables.

+{% enddocs %}

+{% docs column__preselector_category %}

+Categorizes the origins to be preselector or not preselector.
+* `Not Preselector`: Normal, Mealselector or no deviation
+* `Preselector`: Preselector

 {% enddocs %}